5 FREE Machine Embroidery File Format Converters

 ARTlink allows embroiderers to open embroidery designs in various formats and export them in just as many.

-Wilcom recently discontinued their free Wilcom TrueSizer software.
-Thankfully, Wilcom also partners ARTlink embroidery software, and as such, the software can be used as a free replacement for Wilcom TrueSizer.
+Wilcom recently discontinued their free Wilcom TrueSizer software, but thankfully, this software can be used as a free replacement.

-You must register for the software by creating a Bernina account, giving your email, full name, and location.
+You must register for the software by creating a Bernina account and giving your email, full name, and location.

 Overall, this software is nothing earth-shattering, but it’s free, simple, and easy to use.